-Leading from a Distance
+Leading from a distance

 Collaboration, however, does not necessarily occur without thought or effort, even among people separated only by a floor or a cubicle wall.
-Teams, the workhorse units of the organization, are increasingly "virtual," consisting of people working across space, time zones, and often cultural boundaries.
+Teams, the workhorse units of the organisation, are increasingly "virtual," consisting of people working across space, time zones and often cultural boundaries.
 As virtual teams become more and more a reality for growing numbers of people, leading them effectively is critical for companies wishing to exploit the opportunities for achieving high-priority business goals.

 THE BENEFITS AND LIABILITIES OF VIRTUAL TEAMS

 According to a 2009 study by MIT's Sloan School, well-managed virtual teams can potentially outperform teams sharing a location.
 The benefits of virtual teams include:

 - Integrating diverse knowledge and skills to drive innovation, address complex tasks more effectively and make better decisions

 - Reducing costs due to eliminating overlapping functions and sharing of best practices

 - Sharing knowledge about different products and markets

 - 24/7 productivity by teams working across global time zones